Single use medical device reprocessing: Asia/Japan

 The reuse of SUDs in much of Asia is common, particularly for injection needles.
 For the most part, there are no national regulations governing reuse of SUDs and, thus, third-party reprocessors do not offer their services in Asia.
 Rather, most reuse in Asia is conducted in an unregulated-manner at the user-facility level.
 The exception to this rule would be Japan where, in 2018, SUD reprocessing was subject to the same type of manufacturer regulatory paradigm as in the US.

 Australia

 Australia enacted regulations regarding the reprocessing ("remanufacturing" in Australia) of SUDs in 2003.
-Similar to the U.S., in Australia, all reprocessors (third-party, hospital, and OEM) must conform to medical device manufacturer requirements as regulated by the Therapeutic Goods Administration (TGA).
+Similar to the US, in Australia, all reprocessors (third-party, hospital, and OEM) must conform to medical device manufacturer requirements as regulated by the Therapeutic Goods Administration (TGA).
 Prior to implementation of these requirements, hospital reprocessing of SUDs was common.

 Canada

 Health Canada since 2016, regulates reprocessed single-use devices from third-party companies as manufacturers, as with the US FDA, Europe and Japan.
 Hospital reuse of SUDs, however, not done by third-parties, is determined by the territorial and provincial health ministries as well as hospital boards.
 A number of provinces have adopted similar positions that allow for the reprocessing of SUDs if the third party reprocessor is regulated by the FDA.